Back to Blog

 These charges might seem small, but they add up:

-• For a ₹10 lakh portfolio, that's a 5% drag on your returns
+• For a ₹10 lakh portfolio, that's a 3.75% drag on your returns — and that's without any intraday or F&O activity

 And here's the kicker: the more frequently you trade, the bigger the impact.
 Day traders and F&O traders can see their actual returns cut in half by transaction costs.